Best Travel Credit Cards of 2023

 So before you pick your new card, ask yourself the following questions:

 • How frequently will I take advantage of travel perks?
-Some cards come with perks such as airport lounge access and statement credits for Global Entry or TSA PreCheck.
+Some cards come with perks such as airport lounge access, statement credits for Global Entry or TSA PreCheck, and/or statement credits for Clear Plus.
 If you’re just trying to save for one annual vacation, you might not be able to take advantage of these perks.
 On the other hand, if you travel frequently, they might be a necessity.

 • How will I use my rewards?
 Will you be using your rewards only to book travel, or do you want the option for cash back as well?
+(Note that travel credit cards don't generally make good cash back cards.)
 What airlines and hotels do you frequent?
 Some cards line up well with certain airlines and hotel brands better than others.
-Determine how flexible you need your rewards to be.
+It's also helpful to consider whether a credit card rewards portal (amextravel.com, Chase Travel℠, etc.) has blackout dates where you can't redeem rewards toward travel bookings.

 • What else do I want from this card?
-Some cards may offer non-travel benefits like a 0% intro APR on balance transfers or purchases for a certain amount of time after account opening.
-For example, the first 12 months of card membership.
+Some cards may provide non-travel benefits like a 0% introductory APR offer on balance transfers or purchases for a certain amount of time after account opening.
+For example, the first 12 months or billing cycles of card membership.
 If you have big purchases planned, this might make one card more desirable as long as you can pay off your balance before the regular variable APR kicks in.
-These sorts of offers are more common on cashback credit cards than on travel cards, though.
+These sorts of offers are more common on cash back credit cards than on travel cards, though.
+There's also typically a balance transfer fee if you want to do a balance transfer with a credit card.

 How do these issuers compare?

 Although all of these cards are different, cards from the same issuer have a few things in common.
-For example, Chase cardholders have access to the Chase Ultimate Rewards portal, in which points on premium cards become more valuable when redeemed for travel.
-Many Capital One credit cards offer cardholders the ability to redeem miles to cover past travel expenses, if those expenses were paid using their Capital One card.
+For example, Chase cardholders have access to the Chase Travel℠ portal, in which points on many premium cards become more valuable when redeemed for travel.
+Many Capital One credit cards offer cardholders the ability to redeem miles to cover past travel expenses if those expenses were paid using their Capital One card.
 And American Express credit cards are known for their luxury perks and access to the greatest number of airport lounges.

 All three of these credit card issuers offer a travel portal that makes it easy to use your rewards points to book travel purchases.
 And with most cards, you can use a combination of points and cash to complete your booking.